This article originally appeared on imoney.my, in partnership with CTOS.

 You are doing yourself a disservice by applying for a loan without knowing what’s on your credit report because you are not giving yourself the best chance to get an approval.
 What if there is a credit card that you thought was cancelled but in fact has been charging your annual fees and interest for the past few years?

-What if there is a discrepancy in the record of your payments or a bounced cheque that you have no idea of?
+What if there is a discrepancy in the record of your payments or a record that you have no idea of?

 Checking your credit report is a proactive way of ensuring your credit health is good, and you are eligible for the credit you would like to apply for.
 A loan rejection can hurt your credit more than you think it does.